 Autism is a complex developmental disability that typically appears during the first three years of life.
-The result of a neurological disorder that affects the functioning of the brain, autism and its associated behaviors have been estimated to occur in as many as 1 in every 50 individuals (Centers for Disease Control and Prevention 2013).
+The result of a neurological disorder that affects the functioning of the brain, autism and its associated behaviors have been estimated to occur in as many as 1 in every 88 individuals.
 Autism is five times more prevalent in boys than girls and knows no racial, ethnic, or social boundaries.
 Family income, lifestyle, and educational levels do not affect the chance of autism's occurrence.

 Autism impacts the normal development of the brain in the areas of social interaction and communication skills.
 Children and adults with autism typically have difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.
 The disorder makes it hard for them to communicate with others and relate to the outside world.
 In some cases, aggressive and/or self-injurious behavior may be present.
 Persons with autism may exhibit repeated body movements (hand flapping, rocking), unusual responses to people or attachments to objects and resistance to changes in routines.
 Individuals may also experience sensitivities in the five senses of sight, hearing, touch, smell, and taste.

 - Autism is the fastest growing disability in America.

 - Autism occurs in as many as 1 in 88 individuals.

 - Autism affects individuals in every country and region of the world and knows no racial, ethnic or economic boundaries.

 - Autism usually occurs during the first three years of life It is the second most common developmental disability It impairs social interaction, expressive and receptive communication and imagination.